perlwasm/talk-perlcic-2020/index.md

 pages the WebAssembly requires.

 1. A Wasmetime instance object can be created from the module object
-2. Which we can use to actually call Func or function objects
+2. This is what we use to actually call Func objects
-3. And access the WebAssembly's Memory object which gives us a data pointer and a size of the region
+3. And access the WebAssembly's Memory object which gives us a data pointer and a size of the memory region used by the WebAssembly module instance
-4. Importantly, although we can poke around with Wasm's memory, WebAssembly cannot address memory outside of its own region
+4. Importantly, although we can poke around with Wasm's memory from Perl, WebAssembly cannot address memory outside of its own region

 ---